ryanklee/think-taink/docs/architecture_design.md

-# Collaborative AI Reasoning System: Architecture Design
+# Collaborative AI Reasoning and Behavioral-Psychological Testbed: Architecture Design

 ## 1. System Overview

-The Collaborative AI Reasoning System is designed as a microservices-based architecture that facilitates complex reasoning tasks through the collaboration of multiple AI agents.
-The system is built to be scalable, flexible, and extensible, allowing for easy integration of new AI models and reasoning strategies.
+The Collaborative AI Reasoning and Behavioral-Psychological Testbed is designed as a microservices-based architecture that facilitates complex reasoning tasks through the collaboration of multiple AI agents, while also serving as a platform for conducting behavioral and psychological experiments.
+The system is built to be scalable, flexible, and extensible, allowing for easy integration of new AI models, reasoning strategies, and experimental paradigms.

 ## 2. Core Components

 ### 2.1 Agent Abstraction

-The Agent is the fundamental unit of the system, representing an AI entity capable of performing reasoning tasks.
+The Agent is the fundamental unit of the system, representing an AI entity capable of performing reasoning tasks and exhibiting specific behavioral traits.
 Each Agent encapsulates:

 - An AI model (e.g., GPT-4, Claude)
 - A set of reasoning strategies
 - A knowledge base
 - Communication interfaces
+- Behavioral traits and psychological characteristics
+- Role-specific constraints and objectives

 ### 2.2 Reasoning Engine